- General questions

 Once I register my domain name, can I change it later?

 Unfortunately, as the registry does not allow for domain names to be changed after purchase, this is not possible.
 Once you have registered and reserved the domain name, you own that domain name through its expiration date.
 Be sure to ensure that the spelling of your domain name is exact when you register it (i.e., ensure that there are no typos or misspellings).

 If you did register a domain that was not spelled correctly, or want to change the domain name completely, you may also choose to just register the new correctly-spelled domain name.
 Then, let the old one expire after the period you have purchased it for has passed.

 Does it matter which kind of domain I register (.com, .net, .org, or .info)?

 No. You can register any kind of domain.
 All four of these are "unrestricted" Top-Level Domains (TLDs), which means they have no restrictions on who can register what domain and for what purpose.

 When it comes to securing the name that you want, these four domains are some of the most popular.
 In terms of availability, .com is the most popular.
 If you can’t find your desired domain available as a .com, you may want to check if it’s available as a .net, .org, or .info domain.

 Does registering a domain mean I can publish my site right away?

 When you buy a domain, you have the sole rights to that name for as long as you registered it for.

 However, there's a difference between registering a domain and having a site published on the Internet.
-You must also add a hosting plan if you want the site to be visible online.
+When you first register a domain, it's added to your panel as PARKED.
+This means it's been added to your account, but it's not available online yet.
+You must add a hosting plan if you want the site to be visible online.